od0602/customer_-trends_-analysis/README.md

-Quick SQL tips, data memes, and behind-the-scenes content 💼 LinkedIn: Amlan Mohanty
+Let’s connect professionally and grow  data career

-Let’s connect professionally and grow your data career 💡 Thanks for checking out the project!
+💡 Thanks for checking out the project!
 Your support means a lot!